strangerstudios/paid-memberships-pro/readme.txt

 [View All Screenshots](http://www.paidmembershipspro.com/features/screenshots/)

 == Changelog ==
+= 1.8.6.7 =
+* BUG: Fixed issue with prices over $1000 when using TwoCheckout.
+(Thanks, BigBradBrown and others.)

 = 1.8.6.6 =
 * BUG: Fixed issue introduced in 1.8.6.5 where "Please enter all required fields" errors would show up even for free/etc levels at checkout.